Macaulay Culkin Stuns Twitter With Birthday Message: ‘Hey Guys, Wanna Feel Old? I’m 40’

 “It’s my gift to the world: I make people feel old.
 I’m no longer a kid, that’s my job,” he quipped.

 This was followed by a comment that due to his age, he should start his midlife crisis.
-He commented he thought about picking up surfing as a hobby and asked his followers if any of them had photoshop skills and if they could to insert his head on a picture of surfer so he would get an idea of how cool he would look.
+He said he thought about picking up surfing as a hobby.
+He also asked his followers if any of them had photoshop skills and if they could insert his head on a picture of a surfer so he would get an idea of how cool he would look.

-Fans flipped out over the realization that the once cute-as-a-button child star had approached middle age.
+Fans flipped out over the realization that the once cute-as-a-button child star was approaching middle age.

 “You’re only as old as you feel.
 Right now, I feel like ‘Holy crap’, Macaulay Culkin is 40-years-old,” responded one follower.